Milan Lombardy, Italy Travel Guide

 AIC (Associazione Italiana Celiachia) website lists certified restaurants.
 Clearly communicate with staff.

-Beyond everyday dining, certain treats are seasonal.
+Beyond everyday dining, certain treats depend on the season.
 Panettone and Torrone are traditional holiday treats for Christmas.
 Chiacchiere and Tortelli dolci during Carnival Ambrosiano.

 The Aperitivo ritual effectively combines drinks with a light buffet dinner, offering social engagement and good value before the evening meal.